Encryptioncode/graphic-website/README.md

 It is supposed to end up similar to the apple website
 - Animations while scrolling
-- and fading in and out by scrolling
+- Fading in and out by scrolling

 ## Check out what's done
 ![](Encryption_code_website.gif)